hummingbot/hummingbot-site/docs/blog/posts/2019-09-does-community-based-market-making-work/index.md

 Professional market makers typically generate 20% of a token's trading volume on larger exchanges.
 While we're not there yet, it gives us confidence that a set of individuals can replace a professional market maker as our user base grows.

----
 ### Next steps

 While the data is promising, there's a lot that we can do to improve the experience for both individual participants and our project partners.

 ##### Real-time leaderboard

-We have launched a real-time [leaderboard](/liquidity-mining/harmony) so that any participant can see how much rewards they have earned and where they rank versus others.
+We have launched a real-time `leaderboard` so that any participant can see how much rewards they have earned and where they rank versus others.

 ![](leaderboard.png)